alchemyplatform/aa-sdk/site/using-smart-accounts/transfer-ownership/light-account.md

       content: How to Transfer Ownership of a Light Account
   - - meta
     - name: description
-      content: Follow this guide to transfer ownership of a Light Account with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
+      content: Follow this guide to transfer ownership of a Light Account with Account Kit, a vertically integrated stack for building apps that support ERC-4337 and ERC-6900.
   - - meta
     - property: og:description
-      content: Follow this guide to transfer ownership of a Light Account with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
+      content: Follow this guide to transfer ownership of a Light Account with Account Kit, a vertically integrated stack for building apps that support ERC-4337 and ERC-6900.
   - - meta
     - name: twitter:title
       content: How to Transfer Ownership of a Light Account
   - - meta
     - name: twitter:description
-      content: Follow this guide to transfer ownership of a Light Account with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
+      content: Follow this guide to transfer ownership of a Light Account with Account Kit, a vertically integrated stack for building apps that support ERC-4337 and ERC-6900.
 next:
-  text: Packages
+  text: Alchemy Enhanced Apis
 ---

 # How to transfer ownership of a Light Account